From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 There is a daily bus to Corfu Town but you’ll need a car to explore elsewhere.

-Transfer time: 20 minutes from Corfu airport.
+Transfer time: 20 minutes from Corfu Airport.

 Agios Gordios